 This MIB sets up the basic structure for product specific MIBs.
 It can be found under the Private > Enterprise branch in your MIB browsing software, and sets up the leitchProducts and leitchCommon sub-branches.

 The leitchCommon branch is initially empty.
-The leitchProducts branch contains three initially empty sub-folders: LeitchX75, NEO and fam6800plus.
+The leitchProducts branch contains several initially empty sub-folders.